 No division movement, up or down, is allowed for youth boys.
-Youth girls may move up one division to even out team numbers, as needed.
+Youth girls may move up ONE division to even out team numbers, as needed.
 Youth girls are prohibited from moving down a division.

-Male & Female 8th grade players only are granted an exception to play up to High School JV or Varsity based on the player's community program's Head Varsity Coach recommendation.
-Player must have a completed spring season registration in the 14U division to be eligible for play up status.
-Final approval must be obtained from the player's community program board or governing committee.
-Player's Parent/Guardian must agree to the division change, pay any additional fees associated with the JV/Varsity program and sign an additional waiver to that effect obtained from GBYLA Operations Director and kept on file by the GBYLA.
-Once the division change is final, player is restricted to playing in his/her new division.
+Male and female 8th grade players are granted an exception to play up to high school JV or Varsity based on the player's community program's Head Varsity Coach recommendation and approval from player's community lacrosse program Board of Directors.
+Approval for an 8th grader to play up to JV or Varsity must be submitted by the community lacrosse program point of contact (POC) to GBYLA Operations Director prior to player registration.
+Upon registration, the player's parent or guardian will be required to sign an additional 'Play Up Waiver' to be kept on file by GBYLA.
+Once the player is registered and rostered, the player is restricted to playing in his/her new division.